Ozark Henry

 Piet Goddaer (born 29 April 1970 in Kortrijk) is a Belgian musician, better known by his stage name Ozark Henry.
 As of June 2020, he has released nine studio albums under the name Ozark Henry.
 In 2001, he released the album To All Our Escapes under the name Sunzoo Manley, a collaboration with Frank Deruytter.

 Background

 Goddaer drew the inspiration for his stage name from a geographic region in the United States, the Ozark mountains, and the book Junkie by William S. Burroughs.

 Ozark Henry's first album, I'm Seeking Something That Has Already Found Me, was considered avant-garde.
 His third album, Birthmarks, marked a transition from earlier experimental music to pop music with classical influences, such as string and wind instruments.
 Birthmarks and the subsequent album The Sailor Not the Sea were Henry's breakthrough with Belgian audiences.
 Since the album The Soft Machine (2006), his music has been characterized by a more mainstream sound.

 Goddaer writes, composes, and produces his albums himself.
 In addition to regular studio albums, he has also released a few soundtracks, including for the film adaptation of Thea Beckman's Crusade in Jeans.
 He has also produced music for other artists.

-Goddaer is known for always performing barefoot.